hantsy/spring7-sandbox/docs/null-safety.md

 * [Jakarta Annotations](https://jakarta.ee/specifications/annotations/): The standard set of annotations provided by the Jakarta EE ecosystem.
 * [JSpecify](https://jspecify.dev/): A modern collaborative effort to standardize null-safety annotations across the Java world, gaining significant traction in major frameworks.

 Starting with version 7, the Spring ecosystem has fully embraced JSpecify, annotating its entire API surface for better null safety.
-When using an IDE like IntelliJ IDEA, this integration allows you to catch potential errors before they ever reach production.
-Furthermore, Kotlin developers benefit immensely, as these JSpecify annotations translate directly into Kotlin's native null-safety types.
+When using an IDE like IntelliJ IDEA, this integration lets you catch potential errors before they reach production.
+Furthermore, Kotlin developers benefit immensely, as these JSpecify annotations translate directly into Kotlin's native null-safety types in IDEA.

-To manage nullability in your own classes, you can use the `@Nullable`, `@NonNull`, and `@NullnessUnspecified` annotations from package `org.jspecify.annotations`:
+To manage nullability in your own classes, you can use the `@Nullable`, `@NonNull`, and `@NullnessUnspecified` annotations from the package `org.jspecify.annotations`:

 ```java
 import org.jspecify.annotations.Nullable;